dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/GSDemo.md

     }
 }

-- (void)sdkManagerProductDidChangeFrom:(DJIBaseProduct *_Nullable)oldProduct to:(DJIBaseProduct *_Nullable)newProduct
+- (void)productConnected:(DJIBaseProduct *)product
 {
-    if (newProduct){
+    if (product){
         DJIFlightController* flightController = [DemoUtility fetchFlightController];
         if (flightController) {
             flightController.delegate = self;
         }
-    }
-    else{
+    }else{
         ShowMessage(@"Product disconnected", nil, nil, @"OK");
     }
 }

 ~~~

-In the code above, we can implement DJISDKManager's **sdkManagerDidRegisterAppWithError:** delegate method to check the register status and invoke the DJISDKManager's "startConnectionToProduct" method to connect to the aircraft.
-Moreover, the **sdkManagerProductDidChangeFrom:to:** delegate method will be invoked when the product connectivity status changes, so we can set DJIFlightController's delegate as DJIRootViewController here when product is connected.
+In the code above, we can implement DJISDKManager's `appRegisteredWithError:` delegate method to check the register status and invoke the DJISDKManager's "startConnectionToProduct" method to connect to the aircraft.
+Moreover, the `productConnected:` delegate method will be invoked when the product connectivity status changes, so we can set DJIFlightController's delegate as DJIRootViewController here when product is connected.

 You may notice that there is a "DemoUtility" class here, it's a class which defines methods that will be used frequently in the project.
 Let's implement it now.
 Create a new NSObject class and named it as "DemoUtility", replace its .h file and .m file with the followings: